isomerpages/moe-kentridgesec/_direct-school-admission-2023/DSA Sports and Games (Badminton).md

     <td class="tg-0lax">1.
 Each applicant will be asked questions related to their experiences in the sport.<br>2.
 The applicant’s suitability and aptitude will be assessed by a panel of teacher(s) and coach(es).</td>
   </tr>
   <tr>
-    <td class="tg-0f7f" colspan="2">Please note that meeting all the criteria does not guarantee that the applicant will be shortlisted and/or given an offer.</td>
+    <td class="tg-0f7f" colspan="2">Meeting all the criteria does not guarantee the applicant will be shortlisted/given an offer.</td>
   </tr>
 </tbody>
 </table>